bit2424/training_docker/01_dockerfile/01_dockerfile.md

 This Challege Give +5 points :)

 You should fork the next repo: https://github.com/ikermatias/todo-angular.
 It contains a TodoApp made in Angular.
-You Should make Dockerfile that deploy the app in a container :) !
+You Should make and Dockerfile that deploy the app in a container :) !

 ### REFERENCES